 The BMC-84 Freight Broker Bond is necessary for operating as a licensed freight broker or freight forwarder in the United States.
 This regulation is required by the Federal Motor Carrier Safety Administration (FMCSA).
 The bond demonstrates the financial responsibility of a broker, guaranteeing payment to motor carriers and shippers if a broker fails to comply with its contracts and agreements.

-With the signing of the MAP-21 bill, property brokers and freight forwarders have been required to post a $75,000 bond since Oct 1, 2013, which is a significant increase from the previous $10,000 bond.
-Brokers that do not comply with the new bond requirement may have their broker authority revoked by the FMCSA.
+With the signing of the MAP-21 bill, freight brokers and freight forwarders have been required to post a $75,000 bond since Oct 1, 2013, which is a significant increase from the previous $10,000 bond.
+Brokers that do not comply with the bond requirement may have their broker authority revoked by the FMCSA.